axeluhl/sailing-analytics/wiki/push-notifications.md

 # Push Notifications

-This page contains pointers on sending push notifications to Android and iOS.
+This page contains pointers on sending push notifications to Android and iOS from a Java Server.

 ## GCM (Android)